MotionTrack: Learning Motion Predictor for Multiple Object Tracking: Experiments

 \subsection{Datasets and Metrics}

-\myPara{Datasets.} In order to conduct a comprehensive evaluation of the proposed algorithm, we performed experiments on four datasets, namely MOT17\cite{mot16}, MOT20\cite{mot20}, SportsMOT \cite{multisports} and DanceTrack\cite{dancetrack}.
-MOT17 is a commonly used benchmark in the field of multi-pedestrian tracking and comprises video sequences captured from moving and still cameras, from different viewpoints and with varying frame rates.
-It consists of seven training sequences and seven test sequences.
-MOT20, on the other hand, is also a pedestrian tracking dataset, but with more crowded recorded scenes as compared to MOT17.
+\myPara{Datasets.} In order to conduct a comprehensive evaluation of the proposed algorithm, we performed experiments on two datasets characterized by complex motion patterns, namely DanceTrack\cite{dancetrack} and SportsMOT \cite{SportsMOT}.
 The SportsMOT dataset offers video clips of three different sports categories, i.e., basketball, football, and volleyball.
 These clips are collected from various sources such as the Olympic Games, NCAA Championship, and NBA on YouTube, and cover a wide range of complex sports scenes captured from different perspectives.
 The dataset contains 45 video clips in both the training and validation sets.
 Due to the similar appearance of athletes and the complex motion scenarios, SportsMOT requires a high level of robustness in tracking algorithms.
 Dancetrack, on the other hand, is a recently proposed dataset that offers more training and evaluation videos.
 Objects in this dataset possess highly similar appearance, are severely occluded from each other, and exhibit nonlinear motion at a high degree, making it challenging for existing advanced approaches based on appearance and motion information.
 Therefore, we aim to propose a better motion model that can improve the tracking algorithm's ability to cope with frequent crossings and nonlinear motions.
 SportsMOT and Dancetrack datasets provide ideal benchmarks for evaluating the performance of tracking algorithms.

 \myPara{Evaluation Metrics.} To evaluate our algorithm, we adapt the Higher Order Metric (HOTA, AssA, DetA) \cite{hota}, IDF1\cite{idf1} and the CLEAR metrics (MOTA, FP, FN, IDs, \etal) \cite{clear} to assess different aspects of the tracking algorithm.
 MOTA is calculated from FN, FP, IDs and is susceptible to the influence of detection results.
 IDF1 focuses on measuring association performance.
 HOTA is designed to fairly combine evaulation of detection and association, and therefore, we use it as the primary metric.